Ma'agan Michael: Industry

 Suron is a factory established by the kibbutz to produce precise metal parts using photochemical etching and electroforming, and also metal plating in gold and nickel.
 The precision metal parts produced by Suron are used in an industrial products and are used in industries involved in electronics, microelectronics, electro-optics, precise mechanics, electronic circuits and medical products.
-Suron also provides technical photographic service for “high-tech” industries.
+Suron also provides technical photographic service for high-tech industries.

+Pre-military and Hebrew courses

+Muki Betser, a legendary commando officer, has founded a pre-military program (mechina) in the kibbutz, Mechinat Minsharim Kalu.